North Cedar News

 One of the benefits of a small school district is that we can immerse ourselves in our community of learners.
 Get to know the movers and shakers in the North Cedar Community School District!
 Our News page is chock full of student and staff praise, helpful tips, and information about what’s new in the district.

-Lowden Elementary celebrated their February PBIS winners on Friday, February 17.
-These students have shown respect to others, respect to self, and respect to property.
-Great job, and keep up the hard work!
+Lowden Elementary recently recognized the March PBIS winners who have shown respect to self, respect to others, and respect to property.